 Fields Landing is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Fields Landing is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Fields Landing has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-As is often the case in a small town, Fields Landing doesn't have a public transportation system that people use for their commute.
+Fields Landing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Fields Landing with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.71% of people over 25 have a bachelor's degree or advanced degree.